OpenDataManchester/training-and-resources/Questions Workshop/Questions Workshop.md

 **[Facilitator's noote: Take the Z parts of the sentences and put them to vote!]**

-*(30 min)* **Break-out** (2 or 3 groups) - choose a goal, what is the end goal you want to achieve?
-Work on questions - look at the proposed questions - do they help to achieve the goal?
+*(30 min)* **Break-out** (2 or 3 groups) - choose a goal and work on questions.
+If you have questions in advance, look at the proposed questions - do they help to achieve the goal?
-A.  If not write new questions:
+A.  Write new questions:
  Guidance:
  1. Avoid jargon.
  2. Each question has one subject of research.
  3. Start with Why, How and What?
  4. Make sure it's an open ended question.
-B. What sub-questions come out of them?
-[This is optional and can be explored at the expedition itself]
+B. What sub-questions come out from the questions above?
+[This is optional and can be explored during a data expedition]
 Guidance:
-  1. Use who and where, when and what?
+  1. Use who and where, when,what or is?
   2. Can be a close question.
-**[Facilitator's note: Try to divide it to groups of people who didn't know one another before the workshop.
-Facilitator to move around the groups to see if they need guidance.]**
+**[Facilitator's note: Try to divide the group to small groups of 3-4 people who didn't know one another before the workshop.
+Facilitator to move around the groups to see if they need guidance.
+Gently reminnd partipants that these questions will be used in the data expedition, so the questions should be focused.]**

 *(10 minutes)* **Report back from groups.**

 *(20 min)* **Break-out** What do we need to answer those questions?
-Very practical data
+Very practical data that would be used in the expedition.
 * Each group creates a list of what they would need
 * Report back

 *(20 min)* Summary and how we will work in the Data Expedition
+ 1. Workshop owners to write a blog post that will be published up to a week before the data expedition and will descirbe the questions that the expedition will try to answer and why we decide on these questions.
+Facilitator can help in the process by write a summary and notes of the session.
+ 2. This blog post should be emailed to all data expedition participants prior to the event.
+ 3. The questions will be presented in the data expedition by the one of the people who were in this workshop.